lirao/Rao-Li/script.md

 This is a story about friendship, love, and the importance of combos.

 ## Heart 0: Introducing Conflict 起
 Red: ヽ(✿ﾟ▽ﾟ)ノ Blue!
 Do you want this Potion?
-I just beat a Level 15 adventurer and  he paid me this as commission!
+I 	 beat a Level 15 adventurer and  he paid me this as commission!
 Blue: (´･_･`)
 Blue: I don't need potions.
-I have enough dodge and I hate the taste..
+I have enough dodge and I hate the taste...
 Red: Oh...
 What about this star candy though?
 You love them! (●´・ω・‘)
 Blue: ...
 Yes I do (*ﾟ∀ﾟ*)